-The Area Studies Programme has also identified a Global Package of Interventions for the South East's highways.
-This is seen as impacting via Multiple locations across the region through the application of Global Policies that have considered
+The Area Studies Programme has also identified a Global Package of Interventions for the South Fast's highways.
+This is seen as impacting via Multiple locations across the region through the application of Global Policies that have considered reduce a long list of typologies to the short list of proposed interventions.

-The Global Policy Interventions have been assessed separately to the Area Specific interventions by using a consistent framework for the whole of the South East to
+The Global Policy Interventions have been assessed separately to the Area Specific interventions by using a consistent framework for the whole of the South Fast to